25-MDDN242/letterforms-mderdragon/README.md

 I decided to remove the parameters that controlled the pointing of the feet as it was not a very noticable detail and I wanted to make room for more parameters such as joints and colour changes.
 Now the feet point/rotate in the same fashion as the legs.

 After designing the initial alphabet with just one ellipse for each limb, I decided she needed some joints to allow for more movement and variation between letters.
 I opted against designing knees as I figured they would be mostly obstructed by the dress and ultimately not used much.
 On the other hand, designing elbows was worthwhile.
-I struggled a lot with fixing the ellipses together at a point and there is still a few letters where the elbows stick out slightly.
+I did struggle with fixing the ellipses together at an elbow point and there is still a few letters where the elbows stick out slightly.

+I edited some of my parameter values to fix some interpolation as sometimes the limbs would spin awkwardly or in the wrong direction.
+This still occurs sometimes but for the most part her movement is natural.

+I wanted the default character to pay homage to the original inspiring emoji, so I positioned her limbs in the same way.
+I also had a go at turning her skin yellow but felt this somewhat clashed with the aesthetic of the font, and I could not figure out how to smoothly transition between the colours.